Center for Biblical Theology and Eschatology

 - And the LORD said unto Satan, The LORD rebuke thee, O Satan; even the LORD that hath chosen Jerusalem rebuke thee: is not this a brand plucked out of the fire?"

 So burdened was He with our sins that great drops of blood poured off him in the Garden of Gethsemane.
 Man in this life will never know the agony that Christ suffered for the sins of His people.
-He took on the likeness of man that He could pay the wages of Sin required by the law, in the flesh of man.
+Not Physical agony, because many good men have suffered crucifixion and died valiantly.
+But the agony of suffering the wrath of God for punishment of our sins.
+He took on the likeness of man, in the flesh of man, that He could in that body pay the wages of all their sins required by the law.
 To suffer death so that we could not be accused.
-And once the price was paid, the accuser Satan was cast out of the Kingdom of God, no longer able to accuse and hold death over our heads because we couldn't keep the law.
-No longer is the body of Moses held in bondage because of the accuser, it is now free, dead to sin, raised to new life in Christ.
-Because He took in Him the sins, the Promise to Abraham concerning his children could be fulfilled as they are set free.
+Once the price was paid, the accuser Satan was cast out of the Kingdom of God, no longer able to accuse or hold death over our heads because we couldn't keep the law.
+No longer is the body of Moses held in bondage because of the accuser, it is now set free in the body of Christ.
+In His death we are dead to sin, and resurrected or raised up to new life in Christ.
+Thus the promise to Abraham concerning his children could be fulfilled as their captivity is freed that they may enter the true promised land.
 This also delineated and confirmed in such verses as Hebrews chapter 2:

 - "Surely he hath borne our griefs, and carried our sorrows: yet we did esteem him stricken, smitten of God, and afflicted.